bobbyluig/cctf-platform/README.md

 # CCTF Platform
-This is a CTF platform built using Django and Materialize used in the CCTF 2015 competition.
+This is a CTF platform built using Django and MaterializeCSS used in the CCTF 2015 competition.
 We wanted to create a unique platform that can accomodate both novice and veteran CTF players alike.
 The CCTF Platform tried many experimental things such as Interact Points, AJAX challenge loading system, and dynamic graphs.
 Most of them turned out nicely but some features still require significant polishing.
 Also, the platform lacked an integrated administrative system.
 We are starting work on improving the platform for next year!

 ### Prerequisites
 The following prerequisites are needed for the platform to run.